Can you mutually agree to terminate employment in the Netherlands?

 The first step in any termination by mutual consent is for both sides to agree that this action needs to be taken.
 This can often involve some difficult conversations between employer and employee about why it would make sense for them to part ways.
 Once the decision has been made, there will likely be several rounds of negotiation regarding severance packages, benefits entitlements, or other compensation arrangements.

 It's also important that all documents related to the termination are properly drafted and signed off on by both parties before any further steps are taken.
 These documents should include details such as notice periods, effective dates, payment terms, outplacement services if applicable, etc., so that each party knows exactly what they are agreeing to moving forward.
 It is best practice for employers to seek legal advice when creating these documents in order to avoid potential litigation down the line.
-With an understanding of all relevant regulations and through careful preparation, employers can successfully navigate a termination by mutual consent without leaving either party feeling unfairly treated or disadvantaged in any way.
+With an understanding of all relevant regulations and through careful preparation, employers can successfully handle a termination by mutual consent without leaving either party feeling unfairly treated or disadvantaged in any way.

 In the Netherlands, when an employer and employee decide to terminate their employment relationship by mutual consent, certain documentation requirements must be met.
-The most important document is a mutual consent agreement which outlines the terms of termination.
+The most important document is a mutual consent agreement (vaststellingsovereenkomst) which outlines the terms of termination.
 This agreement should detail matters such as any severance payment or other compensation due to the employee, notice period to be observed, and confirmation that both parties have agreed to end the employment relationship.
 Additionally, it must also include a clause releasing each party from further obligations they may have towards one another under Dutch labor law.

 The termination process will also require employers to adhere to any applicable provisions in a collective labor agreement or individual employment contract that relate to terminating an employee’s tenure with the company.
 These terms could cover topics such as unused vacation time and/or bonuses that are still owed at the time of termination.
 As such, all relevant documents should be reviewed prior to drafting a mutually agreeable settlement for ending employment.